 You think it’s the van next door, you’re just about to give the look of despair to your worried looking neighbour.
-When you notice the chunky box rattling outside of a van, a few doors down.
+Then you notice the chunky box rattling outside of a van a few doors down.

-Whatever, your thoughts on that one, you have to agree, they sound awful and look pretty bad outside the van.
-When the rest of us are trying to be discreet, it spoils the peace and quiet for us previously happy campers!
-So it’s a thumbs down all round!
+Whatever your thoughts on that one, you have to agree, they sound awful and look pretty bad outside the van.

-You’re all parked in a row.
-Door left, door right, nose in, nose out, habitation door etiquette, is just so important, isn’t it?
+You’re parked in a row, door left, door right, nose in, nose out, habitation door etiquette, is just so important, isn’t it?

 You’ve seen it, everyone’s following the flow.
-Parking nice and sensibly, so as to not park door to door with the neighbour.
+Parking nice and sensibly so as to not park door to door with the neighbour.
 Then along comes the spoiler, who only goes and parks the wrong way!
 Sooooo annoying!!!
-Or are we just too perfectionist, having to have the Feng Shui just so?
+Are we just too perfectionist, having to have the Feng Shui just so?

 We’ve had the Generator, now the next best worst camper faux pas!
-Yep, it’s the dreaded time the engine kicks in.
-Rumbling on and on and on, to charge their leisure battery!
+Yep, it’s the dreaded time the engine kicks in, rumbling on and on to charge the leisure battery!

-Please, get a solar panel, get two or find a campsite!!
-Anything to stop disturbing the sweet sound of birdsong, whilst we gasp for air.
-As the exhaust fumes from their aptly located exhaust pipe, gushes out tonnes of smokey black omissions, into the the side of our van!
+Please get a solar panel, get two or find a campsite!!
+Anything to stop disturbing the sweet sound of birdsong, whilst we gasp for air as the exhaust fumes gush out tonnes of smokey black omissions into the side of our van!

 So if you haven’t experienced this yet, we’ll fill you in on a fine example, from a time several years ago on an Aire in Reims.
-It was a dark, wet, Winter and the Aire in Reims isn’t the most scenic.
-It’s basically a car park, marked bays so you’re close to your neighbour.
+It was a dark, wet Winter and the Aire in Reims isn’t the most scenic.

-On went the rattling engine of our neighbours Motorhome.
-Whirling out the most grubby looking fumes into the atmosphere beside us.
-Unfortunately, these fumes were finding there way into our Motorhome, then a Carthago A-Class.
-Leaving us breathing in, the dirty fuel remnants and a very nasty taste in our mouths!
+On went the rattling engine of our neighbours motorhome, whirling out the most grubby looking fumes into the atmosphere beside us.
+Unfortunately, these fumes were finding there way into our motorhome, leaving us breathing in, the dirty fuel remnants and a very nasty taste in our mouths!

 To escape the unpleasantries, we hot-footed into the city.
-But it did make us think what would have happened if we’d been asleep?
+But it did make us think, what would have happened if we’d been asleep?
 Could we have succumb to carbon monoxide poisoning?
 Who know’s, but the offenders kept that engine rumbling on for over an hour.
-With no shame, just who’s brash enough to do that sort of thing?!
-It must be the most annoying Motorhome neighbours.

 So, we all like a bit of a natter, but some people just don’t stop!

-Then there’s those that just don’t stop to draw breath….talk talk talk all day.
-Well into the night and the early in the morning.
-We end up hearing every bit of dialect, not usually that interesting to keep the ears tuned in for – we wish!
+There’s also those who just don’t stop to draw breath….talk talk talk all day.
+Into the night and early in the morning, hearing every bit of dialect, if only it were interesting!

 Not forgetting, the ones that just love the sound of their own voice!
 Yes, they have to get those vocal tones shouting out above the rest.
 Coming over to start conversation, which is usually all about them!

-But that’s not it.
-They then decide to get out the levelling ramps….crikey, out pops the director (that’s usually the woman, not sexist, just fact).
-Up go the rev’s and Whoa…..straight over the front ramps onto the grass!!
+They then decide to get out the levelling ramps….crikey, out pops the director, with imaginative hand signals.
+Up go the rev’s and Whoa…..straight over the front ramps onto the grass!

 Rather than attempt a 3rd go at the blocks, they save face and stay poised in situe.
-Hoping the ramps hold, whilst they get the stepladder out to climb into the van, and everyone else looks on in amusement!
+Hoping the ramps hold, whilst they get the stepladder out to climb into the van, everyone else looking on in amusement!

-We do have to have a bit of a giggle at these sorts.
-Why do so many people in Motorhome’s think levelling ramps are an essential part of the parking process?
+Why do so many people in think levelling ramps are an essential part of the parking process?
 Do they not know that the clue is in the name?
 Yes, they are intended for use on uneven ground!
-On slopes, where there’s big dips in the terrain, but not for parking up on the level!!

-Strange thing is, they don’t mind slouching it out for all to see.
-Usually on the cab swivel seat, reclined as far back as possible.
-Or feet up on the front lounge couch, propped up by cushions, mouth open, tissue to catch the dribbles!
+They don’t mind slouching it out for all to see, usually on the cab swivel seat, reclined as far back as possible or feet up on the front lounge couch.
+Either way, the mouth is open, tissues ready to catch the dribbles!

 Then, it begins!
-That loud, grunting, almost earthquake like, (yes we’ve had the shakes in New Zealand, so we know the sound!), the rhythm is rather good actually.
-It’s a constant tune, never sways off pitch, and is enough to capture everyone’s attention.
-Not to mention, the most annoying Motorhome neighbours!
+That loud, grunting, almost earthquake like rhythm.
+It’s a constant tune, never sways off pitch and is enough to capture everyone’s attention.
+Oh how fabulous are the most annoying Motorhome neighbours?

-So, whilst they are in the oblivious land of nod, we make for a sharp exit to get the ageing legs exercised, and escape the thunderous groans from next doors vibrating van.
-Funny thing is, they wake up looking rather worse for wear, with a jaded lack of fresh air look to the complexion.
-Totally unaware of the annoyance caused, from their grunting noise levels.
+They wake up looking rather worse for wear with a jaded lack of fresh air look to the complexion.
+Totally unaware of the annoyance caused from their grunting noise levels.

-They want to use the fine old Aire system, or similar Motorhome parking facility so widely used across Europe.
-But hold on!
-They think they can bring not only the Motorhome, but, a trailer, car, boat or whatever other towable item, that can be hitched on the back of the already very long Motorhome.
+They want to use Aires or similar motorhome parking facility so widely used across Europe.
+But hold on, they think they can bring not only the motorhome but a trailer, car, boat or whatever other towable item can be hitched on the massive van.